Hibou57/External-Programs-ST3/README.md

  * a single argument;
  * its standard input stream;
+ * a temporary file;
  * nothing (makes sense when the argument is nothing).

-Writes back the result from the program taken from its standard output,
+Writes back the result from the program taken from its standard output (or the temporary file, if desired), either:
-either:

  * inserted at the caret;
  * as a replacement of the selected text;